 There are two important aspects to child development and Montessori philosophy that you can take into consideration to help your daughter increase her attention span.

-So if you combine interest with emerging skill, you have hit gold!
+So if you combine interest with emerging skills, you have hit gold!

-And more often then not you are detecting what she is not interested in and what is too hard or too easy for her.
+And more often than not you are detecting what she is not interested in and what is too hard or too easy for her.

 If learning letters is your current goal, and if writing letters with corn meal did not work, ask yourself: Is she interested in letters, yet?
 Does she like (or hate) sandy textures?
 Is she able (have the skill) to trace a letter by looking at it?

 Let's say she does show an interest in letters and the sounds they make.
-Let's say she does not like sandy textures but she likes dough-like texture.
+Let's say she does not like sandy textures but likes dough-like textures.
 And let's say she can make a letter by looking at it.
 Try making a letter with play dough.

 But what if she cannot make a letter by looking at it and this skill is too hard, then have the letter written down for her to place the play dough on top of.

 But maybe she does not show an interest in letters, yet, maybe she loves numbers and counting.
 Start with numbers. ~Lisa Nolan